arleypadua/PKHeX.Everywhere/README.md

 ## Releasing

-1. `git tag vX.Y.Z HEAD`
+1. Go to the [Release](https://github.com/arleypadua/PKHeX.CLI/actions/workflows/release.yml) workflow
-2. `git push origin --tags`
+2. Choose whether it is a `major`, `minor` or `patch` bump
-3. If pipeline doesn't run automatically, trigger it via the [actions page](https://github.com/arleypadua/PKHeX.CLI/actions/workflows/dotnet.yml)
+3. Run it
-   1. select the tag as the target, otherwise the Github Release won't be created
+4. By the end of the workflow, you should have a new [Release](https://github.com/arleypadua/PKHeX.CLI/releases/latest)

 ## Usage